Dan Kirby (politician)

-Dan Kirby (born Danny Gene Kirby, April 14, 1958) is a Republican politician from Oklahoma who served in the Oklahoma House of Representatives representing the 75th district from 2009 to 2017 and on the Eufaula City Council from 2021 to 2023.
-He resigned from the Oklahoma House after sexual harassment allegations and from the Eufaula city government after his indictment for involuntary manslaughter.
+Dan Kirby (born Danny Gene Kirby, April 14, 1958) is an American politician who served in the Oklahoma House of Representatives representing the 75th district from 2009 until his resignation in 2017 following allegations of sexual harassment.
+He later served on the Eufaula City Council from 2021 to 2023, when he was convicted of involuntary manslaughter.
+In December 2025, his conviction was overturned by the 10th Circuit Court of Appeals.